supertwist/fundamentals/GAI-glossary.md

 **Tokenization** - The process of splitting text into smaller units, or tokens, for a model to process.

+---
 **Transformer** - A neural network architecture designed for handling sequential data, like language, using self-attention mechanisms.
 Popular for text generation tasks.

+Transformers are a type of neural network architecture that excels at processing sequential data, like text, by focusing on relationships within the data rather than processing it one step at a time, as recurrent neural networks (RNNs) do.
+Developed in 2017 by researchers at Google Brain, the transformer architecture introduced a breakthrough in handling long-range dependencies and understanding context, making it foundational for many modern language models, including BERT, GPT, and T5.

+Here’s a breakdown of the key concepts and processes that make transformers work:

+1. Self-Attention Mechanism

+*	Central to the transformer is the self-attention mechanism, which allows each word (or token) in a sequence to “pay attention” to every other word, weighing their importance relative to the current word.
+* This is crucial because it helps the model understand context more accurately.
+For example, in the sentence “The cat sat on the mat, and it was soft,” the self-attention mechanism helps the model understand that “it” refers to “the mat,” not “the cat.”
+* Self-attention calculates three vectors for each word: Query, Key, and Value.
+By calculating the similarity between the Query of one word and the Key of another, the model determines how much attention to give to other words and produces a weighted sum of their Values.
+This weighted sum helps the model grasp relationships and dependencies in the data.

+2. Positional Encoding

+* Transformers don’t process tokens sequentially.
+To help the model understand the order of words (important for natural language understanding), transformers use positional encoding.
+Positional encodings are added to each token’s embedding, so the model knows whether a word appears first, last, or somewhere in between in a sequence.
+* Positional encodings allow transformers to make sense of word order even without traditional sequence-based processing, making them more effective at capturing global context.

+3. Multi-Head Attention

+* Self-attention in transformers is divided into multiple attention heads (multi-head attention).
+Each head performs its own self-attention calculation on the input sequence, allowing the model to focus on different aspects of the sequence in parallel.
+* For instance, one head might focus on relationships related to subject-verb agreement, while another might focus on object relationships.
+By combining the outputs from each head, the transformer gains a richer understanding of context and relationships across the sequence.

+4. Encoder-Decoder Structure

+* The transformer model is structured in layers, with each layer containing both self-attention and feed-forward neural networks.
+It is typically divided into encoder and decoder components:
+* The encoder layers process the input data, learning internal representations that capture the input sequence’s contextual meanings.
+* The decoder layers generate output sequences (e.g., a translation or response) based on the encoder’s output.
+Each decoder layer also includes attention mechanisms that allow it to focus on relevant parts of the encoded input sequence.
+* For tasks like translation or summarization, the encoder processes the input sentence while the decoder generates the output sentence, one token at a time.

+5. Feed-Forward Networks and Layer Normalization

+* Each transformer layer also contains a feed-forward neural network applied to each token individually and identically.
+This network further processes the token representations learned by self-attention.
+* To help the network train efficiently, transformers use layer normalization after each attention and feed-forward sub-layer, normalizing outputs to make learning more stable and prevent issues from exploding or vanishing gradients.

+6. Parallelization and Scalability

+* Unlike RNNs that process sequences step-by-step, transformers process the entire sequence simultaneously, making them highly parallelizable and more computationally efficient.
+This enables them to scale well on powerful hardware like GPUs and TPUs.
+* This parallelism allows transformers to handle much longer input sequences than previous models, significantly boosting performance on long-text understanding, generation, and summarization.

+7. Training and Transfer Learning

+* Transformers are typically trained on massive datasets in an unsupervised manner, using techniques like masked language modeling (e.g., BERT) or autoregressive training (e.g., GPT).
+* After this pre-training, transformers can be fine-tuned on smaller, task-specific datasets for applications like question answering, translation, or chatbots.
+This transfer learning capability makes transformers highly versatile.

+Applications of Transformers

+Transformers have become foundational in natural language processing (NLP), powering applications like:
+* Language Translation (e.g., Google Translate uses transformer models for accurate translations),
+* Text Summarization (transformers can condense information from long documents),
+* Question Answering (by understanding context to answer questions accurately),
+* Text Generation (generating coherent, contextually relevant responses in chatbots and virtual assistants).

+Transformers revolutionized how we handle sequential data, especially text, by focusing on attention mechanisms over traditional sequence-based processing.
+This design has led to significant advancements in generative AI, enabling models that produce increasingly realistic and contextually relevant outputs.

+---
 # V
 **Variational Autoencoder (VAE)** - A generative model that encodes data to a lower-dimensional space and decodes it, allowing the generation of new data instances that resemble the training data.